Configuration

 git commit -m "Add Git-Iris project configuration"Team members clone the repo and only need to set their personal API key:

-git-iris config --provider anthropic --api-key sk-ant-...Multiple Providers
+git-iris config --provider openai --api-key sk-...Multiple Providers

 Switch providers easily: